Evanml2030/Excel-SpaceInvader/README.md

 Refactored and now functional.

+The stopwatch was created by the author of http://bytecomb.com/, a great tool

+The clip art comes from https://openclipart.org/

 Want to work on the presenter class, add heat seeking missiles, shields and a raid boss before I "finish" project.